Do you want to be confident you can get your child recruited to be a college athlete? Yes! That’s why you’re here!

 What The Recruiting Code is NOT:

-- The Recruiting Code is NOT a recruiting site that charges you money to do the work for you.
+2. The Recruiting Code is NOT a recruiting site that charges you money to do the work for you.
 I do not write your emails or send them to coaches for you.
 I won’t create your athlete’s resume.
-If your child is dedicated to becoming a collegiate athlete, you can do a better job yourself.
-You don’t need a service.
-Instead, I am like a coach pushing you to do your best, but I cannot take your place in the game.
+If your teen is dedicated to becoming a collegiate athlete, you can do a better job yourself.
+Instead, I’m like a coach pushing you to do your best, but I can’t take your place in the game.

 The Recruiting Code gives you the resources you need to replace your confusion and uncertainty with knowledge and confidence.

-- Read unbelievable articles that tell you exactly how to get your child recruited.
+• Read unbelievable articles that tell you exactly how to get your athlete recruited.
+Any sport.
+Any level.

-- I’ve written the How to Get Recruited Guide that takes all the ideas from this website and lays them out in a step-by-step format that is easy to follow.
-Every parent can help their child make college dreams come true.
+• The How to Get Recruited Guide lays out all the ideas from this website in a step-by-step format that is easy to follow.
+Every parent can help their athlete make college dreams come true.
 And the How to Get Recruited Guide costs A LOT less than a recruiting service.
-Because I don’t think you should go into debt just to get your child recruited.
+Because I don’t think you should go into debt just to get your teen recruited.

-When you know the basics of recruiting, you can help your child contact the right coaches, in the right way, at the right time.
+When you know the basics of recruiting, you can help your teen contact the right coaches, in the right way, at the right time.
 Your athlete will start to hear back from college coaches – and offers will follow.
-Offers of athletic scholarships and roster spots – so your child becomes a college athlete.
+Offers of athletic scholarships and roster spots – so your teen becomes a college athlete.

 1. First Contact With a College Coach